-- " Schools or organizations should have a minimum of 5% of staff at the site trained in YMHFA.
+- Must be able to implement tMHFA for teens in grades 10-12, or ages 15-18.
+At this time, grade 9 and post-secondary students are not permitted. - Must be able to meet the criteria of implementing tMHFA with fidelity: - " If teaching at a school, the course should be taught to an entire grade level of students (not individual classes) in the school.
+If teaching at a youth-serving organization or program, the course should be taught to an entire group of students at the youth-serving organization or program. - " Schools or organizations should have approximately 10% of staff at the site trained in YMHFA.
 This will increase the capacity of staff members to adequately address any mental health and substance use challenges among teens. - " The school or organization offering the training must have a safety protocol in place to ensure youth safety, including how to respond to a teen who's in distress and indicates they would like to be seen. - " The course should be taught in classes of approximately five to 30 teens on non-consecutive days.
 The program should not be taught in large, assembly-style sessions.